diego-benito-j/new_repo/README.md

 type string (`seq`).
 Then, we invoke the `reverseComplement` function by calling `reverseComplement( seq );`.

-This is an example of variable passing/argument passing known as `Pass By Value`
+This is an example of variable passing (i.e argument passing) known as `Pass By Value`

-In this case, the parameter to `reverseComplement` is a string datatype, and we are 'passing' data by calling the function with some value `reverseComplement( someString )` - in our case, string `seq`.
+The parameter of function `reverseComplement` is a string datatype, and we are 'passing' data by calling the function with some value `reverseComplement( some\_value )` - in our case, some_value is string `seq`.
 Calling this function which receives the value of variable `seq` will declare a new variable (reverseComplement's `input\_seq`) and it will initialize this variable with the value that was passed as argument in the function call.
-This variable is only available within the scope of the funciton[^stack, function frames] and will no longer exist after the function call is terminated. ### deletion after termination and allocated/deallocated memory for variables in stack might be unnecessary
+This variable is only available within the scope of the funciton[^stack, function frames] and will no longer exist after the function call is terminated.

-We are declaring a variable of the same type, initializing it with the same value - we are making a copy!
+We are declaring a variable of the same type, initializing it with the same value, available within the scope of the function - we are making a copy!

-And that's the problem, sometimes we might generate the appropriate results without requiring a copy of the data being passed into a funciton.
+And that's the problem, sometimes we might generate the appropriate results without requiring a copy of the data to be passed into a funciton.
 This is where we get to the wonderful world of pointers, and references!
 As you already know, variables are just names that indicate where some memory is, and how it should be interpreted by default.
-So, instead of making a copy of the value of some variable, we could instead just tell indicate where the value of the variable is located (i.e we can just pass the memory address).
+So, instead of making a copy of the value of some variable, we could instead just indicate where the value of the variable is located (i.e we can just pass the memory address).